Kerry Meade, Executive Director

 Britton Rife, Senior Project Manager

-In her role at the Northwest Energy Efficiency Council and Smart Buildings Center, Britton works to advocate for energy efficiency policies and programs, organize smart buildings industry educational events, and support the national Building Operator Certification program.
-Before joining the team at NEEC, she served in various roles with a sustainable energy consulting firm, distributed wind energy trade association, small wind turbine manufacturer, and wind energy research project where she worked with diverse groups of stakeholders to promote the use of distributed energy resources through outreach, policy, and market analysis endeavors.
+In her role at Building Potential and the Smart Buildings Center, Britton works to advocate for energy efficiency policies and programs, organize industry educational events, and support the national Building Operator Certification program.
+Before joining the team at Building Potential, she served in various roles with a sustainable energy consulting firm, distributed wind energy trade association, small wind turbine manufacturer, and wind energy research project where she worked with diverse groups of stakeholders to promote the use of distributed energy resources through outreach, policy, and market analysis endeavors.
 In her free time, Britton enjoys exploring the beautiful Pacific Northwest, hiking, skiing, and going to see live music.

 Jessica Cherry, Assistant Project Manager

 Jessica is the Events Coordinator at the Smart Buildings Center as well as an assistant in other various areas of administrative support.
 She has always had a passion for humanitarian efforts with the most focus currently on energy efficiency.
 She holds a bachelor’s degree in Psychology with a minor in Sociology.
 During her time in college, she enjoyed volunteering with her Rotaract Club to support the local community.
 Additionally, she was a member of the Sparrow Singers Chorus which hosted benefits for local children who were living with life-threatening illnesses.
 She is currently a member of the Seattle Peace Chorus, who use music to bring peace and awareness to social justice issues.
 Since graduating, Jessica has worked for a wellness clinic and for a few years in the insurance industry.
 The change in career path has been extremely fulfilling and her new dedication to the betterment of the Earth has given her new purpose.